Livermore’s Town Square: 1964–1967 homes & subdivision history

 From a 1964 Oakland Tribune–mid-century cool meets everyday charm—Elliott’s signature wood balusters brought style and subtle separation to Town Square living rooms.

-The model homes of Town Square
+The homes of Town Square

 Opened in June 1964, 6 model homes were shown on Cayuga Drive, near Pine and Rincon.
 With models being added or retired through 1967, up to 10 floor plans were built in Town Square.